A. A. Bondy

-Auguste Arthur Bondy, also known as Scott Bondy and A. A. Bondy, is an American alternative folk artist from Birmingham, Alabama.
+Auguste Arthur Bondy IV, also known as Scott Bondy and A. A. Bondy, is an American alternative folk artist from Birmingham, Alabama.

 Early life

-Bondy was born and raised in Mountain Brook, Alabama, where he attended Mountain Brook High School.
+Bondy was born in New Roads, Louisiana and raised in Verbena, Alabama, outside of Birmingham, where he attended Verbena High School.

 Career

 Bondy is the former lead singer and guitarist in the rock band Verbena, which he founded in the early-1990s.
-After the band broke up in 2003, he recorded his debut solo album, American Hearts, in a barn near his home Palenville, New York.
+After the band broke up in 2003, he recorded many demos and sessions, and his debut solo album, American Hearts, in a barn near his home in Palenville, New York.
 The album, released in 2007, marked a shift in musical direction towards a more traditional and minimalist folk sound, with Bondy playing mostly acoustic guitar and harmonica.